kyle-lt/azure-cosmosdb-gremlin-java-console-client/README.md

 * From a command prompt or shell, run `mvn package` to compile and resolve dependencies.

 * From a command prompt or shell, run `mvn exec:java -D exec.mainClass=org.kjt.azure.java.cosmosdb.gremlin.Program` to run the application.
+* Or, to run as a far jar, `java -jar target/gremlindriverclient-1.0-SNAPSHOT.jar` to run the application.

 ## About the code
 The code included in this sample is intended to get you quickly started with a Java application that connects to Azure Cosmos DB with the Graph (Gremlin) API.